 A teacher may give an incomplete grade (“I”) if work has not been completed in a marking period.
-If a student received an “I”, the “I” must be removed and a letter grade given within a reasonable time after the end of the marking period/semester (usually two weeks) or the “I” will be changed to an E. It is the responsibility of the student to contact the teacher and make up work.
+If a student received an “I”, the “I” must be removed and a letter grade given within a reasonable time after the end of the /semester (usually two weeks) or the “I” will be changed to an E. It is the responsibility of the student to contact the teacher and make up work.

 Teachers will be maintaining grades in an online electronic grade system (PowerSchool).
 Please contact the high school office for instruction on accessing the system.